-As an analogy to logical and mathematical representations that do not include uncertainty, consider example of catching a ball given by Gigerenzer and Brighton (2009).
+As an analogy to logical and mathematical representations that do not include uncertainty, consider the example of catching a ball given by Gigerenzer and Brighton (2009).
 We are able to catch balls, which follow a parabolic motion path due to the laws of classical physics.
 However, just because of this human capacity, one should not expect (as Dawkins (1976) once suggested) to find the solutions to the equations of motion of the ball in the brain.
 Instead, one should only expect to find heuristics (where the term is used in the early, human sense of the word, rather than the more computational sense, in this instance) that allow the human to catch the ball.
 In fact, Gigerenzer and Brighton show such heuristics at play as real human decision-making processes.

-In looking for Bayes-like behaviours in the brain, even in cases where the exact calculation of a set of interdependent conditional probabilities yield optimality in the real-world, one might similarly expect the brain to have only implemented a successfully adaptive heuristic, rather than a literal, or even obviously conceptual, Bayesian calculation.
+The implication is that, even in cases where the exact calculation of a set of interdependent conditional probabilities yield optimality in the real-world, one should not expect the brain to have explicitly developed Bayes' rule calculations.
+Instead, the brain will have implemented heuristics that deliver the outcome that is necessary, without explicit modelling of the equations per se.

-4.4 Information Theory
+5.2 Information Theory

 An important outgrowth of probability theory that has direct bearing on many AI systems, and on perceptions of uncertainty in other fields that study human decision-making, is Information Theory (Shannon, 1948)(Gleick, 2011).
+It is important to consider information theory in reflecting on the value of probability theory in describing human decision making under uncertainty, as the apparent relationship of this theory to fundamentals of communications and physics tends to give it added credence as a universal aspect of reasoning about uncertainty.

-Shannon introduced information theory as a solution to particular problems in communications and data compression.
+Shannon introduced information theory as a solution to particular problems in telephonic communications and data compression.
 The central mathematical expression of information theory is the following: